Pathans in India: East India

 There are Pathan families present in the city of Ranchi.

 Odisha was historically one of the territories conquered by Pathans, most notably under Khwaja Usman.

 The Bengal region was historically one of the territories ruled by Pathan dynasties in India.
 The Karrani dynasty, the last of the dynasties to hold the Bengal Sultanate, was of Pashtun origin.
-The city of Kolkata has been home to a large Afghan and Pathan community for generations, where they are known by the term Kabuliwala ("people of Kabul") and have historically constituted an integral part of the city's cultural fabric.
+The city of Kolkata has been home to a large Afghan/Pathan community for generations, where they are known by the term Kabuliwala ("people of Kabul") and have historically constituted an integral part of the city's cultural fabric.
 The term is derived from the iconic and much-romanticised short story of the same name written by Rabindranath Tagore in 1892, which essays the tale of an Afghan merchant who journeys all the way to Kolkata and sells dry fruit.
 Once numbering over 10,000 in 2001, their population has reduced to no more than 2,000 to 5,000 as of 2015.
 Many of them were famous for working as traditional moneylenders, an industry which declined following the introduction of microfinance.